BUYING NIGERIAN DWARF GOATS

-When buying miniature goats it's important to seek out a registered breeder with one of the miniature goat or dairy associations.
-You may pay a little more for a high graded Australian Miniature Goat, but you can rest assured they then have many generations of miniature breeding.
-Same applies to Nigerian Dwarf and Pymgy goats - make sure they are registered with DNA to be sure you are getting the breed you are paying for.
+When buying Dwarf goats it's important to seek out a registered breeder with one of the miniature goat or dairy associations.
+Only buy breeding goats registered with DNA to be sure you are getting exactly what you are paying for.
 We recommend disbudded or polled animals especially around small children, and check if the stud is tested particularly when buying dairy goats.

 As goats are considered livestock you will need to have a PIC number (Property Identification Code) before you have goats on your property - click here to link to NSW PIC information.
 If you live in a more residential or built-up area you will need to check with your local Council if you are able to have livestock on your property.
 You really need to ensure the space you have is big enough to accommodate the goats long term - we recommend at least 1/2 acre.

-We offer bottle babies at around 4 weeks of age as pets.
-Bottle babies are suitable if there is someone at home during the day at least for the first few weeks.
+We offer dexed males (wethers) as pets, generally bottle raised.
+Bottle babies are suitable if someone is home during the day at least for the first few weeks.
 It is a big commitment to take on bottle babies as you will be bottle feeding them for around 8 weeks – however rewarding for families to experience hand rearing these pets.

 While it is always sad to take babies from their mothers, it is our experience that it is less stressful for both parties when the babies are 7-10 days old.
 We believe it is a much easier transition for the babies to go to their new home well established on the bottle and used to being away from their mums, rather than the triple event of being taken from their mum, weaned, and going to a new home all within a week or so.

 Introducing goats to your property at a young age means you can train them to suit your environment and lifestyle.
 It is also easy for new owners to pick up any change in the babies health and know exactly what they are eating in those first few months when they are bottle raised.